DNA connects a serial rapist to several murders in Southern California.

 The East Area Rapist had become a Southern California killer, leaving a trail of deaths in his wake.
 Larry Pool of the Orange County Sheriff’s Department headed up the Southern California investigation:

 With the biological link to the Northern California rapes confirmed, investigators now had 50 additional cases to comb through in search of new clues to the serial killer’s identity.
 According to Larry Pool, the East Area Rapist’s m.o. of stacking plates on the victim’s partner during the assault is believed to be particularly unique:

 Police believe that the East Area Rapist is Caucasian.
 He has a medium build and stands 5’7″ to 5’11”.
 Victims repeatedly described his legs as being “very thick.”
 He would now be over 50 years old.

 UPDATE: In the early hours of April 25, 2018, Joseph James DeAngelo was arrested in this case.
 A former police officer, DeAngelo was living in Citrus Heights.
-He has been charged with capital murder in two killings and is believed to have killed many more.
+He has been charged with thirteen murders and is believed to have killed more.